 Business Tools for Proofreaders

-If you bill by the hour, time-tracking software, such as Toggl, will help you track how much time you’re spending on projects so you can bill clients the correct amount.
+If you bill by the hour, time-tracking software like Toggl will help you track how much time you’re spending on projects so you can bill clients the correct amount.

 How to Find Work as a Proofreader

 As a freelance proofreader, you’ll need to put on your marketing hat from time to time to find new clients and bring in work.
-The Proofread Anywhere course reviews ways to market yourself and your business, but here are a few things you can expect to do to help get your new career off of the ground.
+The Proofread Anywhere course reviews ways to market yourself and your business, but here are a few tips to help get your new career off of the ground.

-- Build Your Own Website.
-Decker credits the Proofread Anywhere course with giving her the initiative needed to create a website for her business.
 Having a website doesn’t just give people a place to go to find out more about you; it also makes you look more professional.
 You can use your website to solicit new business, show off your portfolio, and make the case for why people should hire you.
-Websites don’t cost a lot of money to start.
-Bluehost allows you to get everything you need for less than $5 per month.

-- Try Freelancing Websites.
-Job boards and freelance websites such as Fiverr and Upwork often have postings for proofreaders.
-Bear in mind that some job board postings pay better than others, but as a brand-new proofreader, it may be worth it to accept a few lower-paying jobs to start so that you can build your portfolio.
+Bear in mind that some job board postings pay better than others, but as a new proofreader, it may be worth it to accept a few lower-paying proofreader jobs to start so that you can build your portfolio.

 Proofreading can be the perfect work-from-home job for language lovers and people looking for a flexible schedule.
-If you have a knack for spotting details most people miss and like working with words and other people, you’re likely to find that proofreading is a great fit for you.
+If you have a knack for spotting details most people miss, like working with words and other people, and take a special delight in error-free copy, you’re likely to find that proofreading is a great fit for you.

 Keep in mind that it might take some time to find your first client as a proofreader.
 Market yourself, work on your skills, and network, and you’ll eventually find the work you need to get your proofreading business up and running.